tolgee/documentation/blog/2022-11-04-dont-create-your-own-i18n-library.md

 image: "/img/blog/dont-custom-i18n.png"

 description: "Don't create you custom i18n solution.
 There is a lot of localization tooling.
-It's reinventing the wheel."
+It's reinventing the wheel.
+Use existing libraries."

 tags: [i18n, localization, programming, typescript]
 ---

-Sometime before, when we did a market analysis, we asked many companies how they solved localization in their project.
+When we did a market analysis in Tolgee, we asked many companies how they solved localization in their project.
 We asked them what's their i18n tooling.
 Surprisingly a lot of companies maintain their custom solution.
 I've also set up [f5bot](https://f5bot.com/) to e-mail me when the i18n keyword appears in posts or comments on Reddit.
 Again, a lot of people share their custom i18n libraries or solutions.
 In this